 Once the tax roll process is complete, property owners will receive their statements by mail, which could take approximately two weeks.
 Property owners may also print a statement of taxes due from the Elbert County Treasurer’s website at http://services.elbertcountyco.gov/treasurer/treasurerweb/search.jsp.
 The certified 2023 tax amounts payable 2024 will be on this statement.

 As always, if you have any questions, please contact the Treasurer’s Office at (303) 621-3120.

 The Treasurer's Office is responsible for mailing property tax notices, collecting and distributing property tax collections to taxing entities such as:

 - Special districts

 We are always here to assist you by phone or email.
-The Treasurer's Office additional services include:
+Additional services provided by the Treasurer's Office include:

 - Drive through

 - Online services

 For assistance please contact us by phone or email.

 We encourage you to continue to use these avenues of payment and/or communication to cut down on public traffic in our building; however, we are open to the public.